Login to Complete an Application or to Access Judging Panel.

 - Preservation Award

-- Sustainable Design Award
+- Framework for Design Excellence Award

 An “award winning project” shall demonstrate a high level of design resolution.
 A project which also advances the contemporary understanding of design by proposing new approaches to the development of architectural form should also be awarded.
 Entries shall be weighed individually, not in comparison with each other.
 Awards may be given in as many or as few projects as are deemed worthy to receive recognition and as the Jury believes are justified by the quality of the submissions.